Entity Framework Extensions Bulk Operations

 Using the ChangeTracker to detect and persist change automatically is great!
 However, almost every application has some particular scenario which requires some customization and better performance.

-• Inserting thousands of hundreds of data with child entities
+• Inserting hundreds of thousands of records with child entities

 • Updating only some particular fields